openhwgroup/cvw/README.md

 	export QUESTAPATH=/cad/mentor/questa_sim-2021.2_1/questasim/bin     # Change this for your path to Questa export SNPSPATH=/cad/synopsys/SYN/bin                               # Change this for your path to Design Compiler

+If the tools are not yet installed on your server, follow the Toolchain Installation instructions in the section below.

-Run a regression simulation with Questa to prove everything is installed.
+Build the tests and run a regression simulation with Questa to prove everything is installed.
+Building tests will take a while.

+	$ make
 	$ cd sim
 	$ ./regression-wally       (depends on having Questa installed)